hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 > You can use any Python environment for the following code exploring `expand()`
 > and `glob_wildcards()`.
 The standard Python interpreter, ipython, or
 > a Jupyter Notebook.
 It's up to personal preference and what you have installed.
+>
+> On Windows, calling `python` from Git Bash does not always work.
+It is better
+> to use the Anaconda start menu entries to run a Python prompt and then run
+> `python` from there.
+>
+> Make sure you change to your Snakefile directory before launching Python.
 {: .callout}

 In this example, we will import these Snakemake functions directly in our